brandchat/api-documentation/callbacks.md

 ## Basic information

-* Whenever a callback happens, BrandChat will do an HTTP POST to your callback URL.
+* Whenever a callback happens, BrandChat will do an HTTP POST to your webhook URL.
 * The request body will be a JSON-serialised representation of the event.
 * Every callback will be include the [signature](signature.md) which you should validate with your API key to ensure that the message came from BrandChat.
 * Every event payload object, irrespective of event type, contains at least the following two properties: